sudoforge/git-profiles/README.md

 # git-profiles

-*Directory-based configuration management for Git*
+Directory-based configuration management for Git -- simplified.
-Add a fourth directory-level config file to your git configuration loader.
+Add a fourth config file to your git configuration loader.
 Manage any Git config settings on a directory-based level!

 ## Overview